spikegrobstein/capistrano-mailgun/README.md

 An array of email addresses who should recieve a notification when a deployment completes.

-You can optionally only specify just the part of the email address before the @ and `capistrano-mailgun` will automatically append the `mailgun_recipient_domain` to it.
+You can optionally only specify just the part of the email address before the @ and `Capistrano::Mailgun` will automatically append the `mailgun_recipient_domain` to it.
 See `mailgun_recipient_domain`.

 ### mailgun_cc